PROMOTING AN ENVIRONMENTALLY RESPONSIBLE FUTURE

 Moving forward, we are committed to building on our current successes and maintaining a proactive approach towards future sustainable activities currently in the works.
 As we continue to experience growth within our industry, we anticipate an even greater need to explore sustainable options and remain committed to our stakeholders, customers and community.
 Plus, it’s the right thing to do.

-The LVCC recycling program continues to be successful and averages a 64% recycle rate.
+The LVCC recycling program continues to be successful and averages a 66% recycle rate over the past four years.
 The program’s seamless operation allows our events and customers to focus on the show, eliminating the need for multiple commodity specific recycle bins.
 Simply put, no need to worry about paper or plastic bins, it’s all thoroughly sorted at an offsite recycle center.

 - The LVCVA averages 338 tons of plastic recovered annually.